Home

 Creative Writing Tips

-It does seem that boys tend to be more reluctant writers than girls.
-At least that means William wasn't alone!
+At least that means my son William isn't alone!
 He really hated homeschool English and it was impossible to get him to do anything at all.

 So I do understand how hard it is if you're being faced with rotten spidery scribbles - it is difficult when you're confronted so publicly with something which reflects poorly on your child's ability.